Hebbinkpro/pmmp-webserver/README.md

 ## How to use
 ### Creating a web server
-For creating a web server you have to create a new instance of `WebServer` and start the server.
+For creating a web server you have to register the WebServer and create a new instance of `WebServer` to start the server.
 ```php
 <?php